JuliaML/MLDataPattern.jl/docs/documentation/targets.rst

    unlabeled data.
 So by doing it our way, we avoid duplicate code.

 2. The second (and more important) reason is that we decided that there is really no convincing argument for restricting the user input to either be in the form of one variable (unlabeled data), or two variables (for labeled data).
 In fact, we wanted to allow the same variable to contain the features as well as targets.
-We also wanted to allow users to work with mutliple data sources that doesn't contain any targets at all.
+We also wanted to allow users to work with mutliple data sources that don't contain any targets at all.

 To that end we provide the function :func:`targets`.
 It can be used to query all the, well, targets of some given labeled data